 General Information — ข้อมูลทั่วไป

 Baan Sammi (บ้านแซมมี) is the name of a property (predominantly residential).
-It comprises
+It comprises two parts:

-🔹 Baan Sammi Nature Retreat (บ้านแซมมี เนเจอร์รีทรีต บ้านให้เช่า), a house rental business run by Khun Sam, and
+🔹 Baan Sammi Nature Retreat (บ้านแซมมี เนเจอร์รีทรีต บ้านให้เช่า), a house rental business run by Khun Sam, and the former

 🔹 Bambusetum Baan Sammi (สวนไผ่บ้านแซมมี), a non-commercial bamboo enterprise managed by Khun Dieter.

-Bambusetum Baan Sammi is a small botanical garden featuring a living bamboo collection; it has been closed to the public since 1 March 2022.
+The former Bambusetum Baan Sammi was a small botanical garden featuring a living bamboo collection, with approximately 400 bamboo species prior to 2022.
+This collection has now been reduced to fewer than 50.
+The site was closed to the public in September 2025.
 Visits are still possible, but only by appointment.
 Visitors are still offered to receive pre-cut bamboo culms, harvest bamboo culms themselves, and dig out bamboo plants grown in the garden, all free of charge.
-No sale, shipping, or delivery is being offered.
+Please note that no sale, shipping, or delivery is offered.
+Nevertheless, the following activities will continue:

 as well as in 20 to 70 Facebook groups for Chiang Mai.